lauvergn/AD_dnSVM/ReadMe.md

 Here, df constains df/dX.
 WARNING: the nderiv of df is reduced by one with respect to nderiv of f.

 The gradient is also possible, the result is in a table of dnS.
-It has the same limitation with nderiv (reduction of nderiv)/
+It has the same limitation with nderiv (reduction of nderiv)

 ```Fortran
  gradf = grad(f)
 ```